History of New York City: English rule: 1664–1783

 On August 27, 1664, four English frigates under the command of Col. Richard Nicolls sailed into New Amsterdam's harbor and demanded New Netherland's surrender, as part of an effort by King Charles II's brother James, Duke of York, the Lord High Admiral to provoke the Second Anglo-Dutch War.
 Two weeks later, Stuyvesant officially capitulated by signing Articles of Surrender and in June 1665, the town was reincorporated under English law and renamed "New York" after the Duke, and Fort Orange was renamed "Fort Albany".
 The war ended in a Dutch victory in 1667, but the colony remained under English rule as stipulated in the Treaty of Breda.
 During the Third Anglo-Dutch War, the Dutch briefly recaptured the city in 1673, renaming the city "New Orange", before permanently ceding the colony of New Netherland to England for what is now Suriname in November 1674 at the Treaty of Westminster.

 The colony benefited from increased immigration from Europe and its population grew faster.
-The Bolting Act of 1678, whereby no mill outside the city was permitted to grind wheat or corn, boosted growth until its repeal in 1694, increasing the number of houses over the period from 384 to 983.
+The British Parliament's Bolting Act (enacted in 1678 and reinforced in 1680) granted New York City an exclusive monopoly on the "bolting" (sifting and milling) of wheat and corn and on the export of flour within the Province of New York.
+It boosted population growth in the city until its repeal in 1694, increasing the number of houses over the period from 384 to 983.
+The Act also led to a sharp rise in the demand for enslaved labor, and the city became one of colonial America's largest urban centers for the Atlantic slave trade, second only to Charleston, South Carolina.
+New York's largest slave traders and slaveholders were Frederick Philipse and his family.

 In the context of the Glorious Revolution in England, Jacob Leisler led Leisler's Rebellion and effectively controlled the city and surrounding areas from 1689 to 1691, before being arrested and executed.